ariel-research/budget-survey/README.md

 #### Transitivity Analysis

-For extreme_vectors surveys, the system analyzes logical consistency:
+For peak_linearity_test surveys, the system analyzes logical consistency:

 - **Groups analyzed**: Core vectors, 25%, 50%, 75% weighted
 - **Transitivity check**: If A>B and B>C, then A>C must hold